ekala-project/eka/README.md

 ## How It Works: The Three Layers

-Eka's architecture is best understood as three distinct, decoupled layers.
+Ekala's architecture is best understood as three distinct, decoupled layers.
 This separation of concerns is a core design principle.

 1.  **Package Management (Eka):** This is `eka`'s primary domain.
 It manages `atom` dependencies and generates a lockfile (`atom.lock`) that guarantees reproducible dependency resolution.
 It has no external binary dependencies and is designed to be exceptionally fast.